-Tree Surveys For Planning Applications
+Tree Surveys for Planning Applications from just £297

 There is a statutory duty under the Town & Country Planning Acts for local planning authorities to consider the protection of trees when planning applications are made.
 It’s therefore no accident, nor is it simply a whim of the local council to ask for a tree survey to be submitted with a planning application, even if trees are not actually located on the site itself (they may be off site but close enough to the boundary to potentially be affected by a development).